Business - EU exit information

 The service can:

-- provide information and guidance for moving goods between Great Britain and Northern Ireland
+- give information and guidance for moving goods between Great Britain and Northern Ireland

-- facilitate the customs declarations that are now required for moving goods from Great Britain to Northern Ireland
+- help with the customs declarations that are now needed for moving goods from Great Britain to Northern Ireland

 - help when sending parcels between Great Britain and Northern Ireland

-The Trader Support Service will be free to use and will guide you through any changes to the way goods move between Great Britain and Northern Ireland.
+The Trader Support Service is free to use.
+It will guide you through any changes to the way goods move between Great Britain and Northern Ireland.

 It can help if you: